TargetProcess/signalr-client-py/DESCRIPTION.rst

 Compatibility
 -------------

-Only compatible with Python 2, not Python 3.
+Compatible with Python 2 and 3.

+For Python 3, you need to install a version of `gevent` >= 1.1rc1.

 Usage
 -----